The Oregon Trail

 After Jenny Lake, it was about a 30 minute drive to Jackson.
 We checked into our hotel around 6pm and we tried to figure out where to eat.
 Jackson is a Foodie’s heaven as there are a lot of amazing restaurants.
 Jackson is one of my favorite places in the US.
 It has a ton of food places, it has a small town vibe, and the views are amazing.
 This was my 2nd time to Jackson as I came here to ski back in 2020.
 We ended up choosing Trio American Bistro as they were able to seat us at 7pm.
 They have some of the best cheese fries in the US and the burger was great!

 After dinner we did our own mini bar crawl.
 We grabbed a beer at Thai Me Up/Melvin Brewery, and then had some bourbon at Silver Dollar Bar & Grill.
-Then of course we had to end the night at Pinky G’s
+Then of course we had to end the night at Pinky G’s.

 Restaurants in Jackson: